-We at ENCIPHERS truly believe that at any company whether it is a growing or a well-known enterprise, security should be given the utmost priority.
-As a team of enthusiastic security researchers, we are investing each day by finding security vulnerabilities for our clients.
-Being a security services provider, we make sure that you are able to use our website securely.
+We at ENCIPHERS truly believe that whether it is a growing firm or a well-known enterprise, security should be given the utmost priority.
+As a team, of enthusiastic security researchers, we are investing each day in finding security vulnerabilities for our clients.
+Being a security services provider, we make sure that you are able to use our website and products securely.
 We are committed to the privacy and security of our user’s data.
 But YES, vulnerabilities are inevitable.
-For that sole reason, we are inviting security professional to test for any vulnerabilities on our website or products.
-Whether it is a small vulnerability or a critical one, send us your report by filling the form below and we will work with you within 48-72 hours to deal with the issue.
-As of now, we are not providing monetary rewards for Low and medium vulnerabilities.
-Monetary rewards are only provided for High and critical severity vulnerabilities.
-Though, we will happy to put your name in our Hall Of Fame list for helping us.
+For that sole reason, we are inviting security professional to test for any vulnerabilities on our website or products (under scope).

 Rules Of Engagement

 When submitting potential vulnerabilities, we ask that you follow our guidelines for disclosure.
 A submission that does not meet these requirements may not qualify for the Hall of Fame.